gvsam7/agri-food-transformations/content/post/web-app/index.md

 At the time, I wondered if it would be possible to develop a tool to map these changes in peri-urban agriculture at this level of detail for the entire city-region.
 Back then, the main tools for that type of mapping were complex GIS software that were expensive to access and required a significant amount of training to use.
 They were also designed for either fine-grained surface cover classification at the level of city blocks or or global data analysis of much coarser datasets than would be useful for peri-urban analysis.

 A few years later, machine learning was becoming more and more popular and in particular for image classification.
 So I wondered if such techniques could be used to classify google earth satellite and aerial imagery to distinguish the different types of peri-urban agriculture I had seen in Wuhan.
-To cut a long story short, with Fiona and Novi Quadrianto of the Informatics department at Sussex we got funding from the internal funding program the [Sussex Sustainability Research Programme](https://www.sussex.ac.uk/research/centres/sussex-sustainability-research-programme/), to test out this idea as a web-app that could provide a more accessible way for people to do this kind of machine learning assisted land-use classification.
+To cut a long story short, with Fiona Marshall, Novi Quadrianto and Jeremy Reffin of the Informatics department at Sussex we got funding from the internal funding program the [Sussex Sustainability Research Programme](https://www.sussex.ac.uk/research/centres/sussex-sustainability-research-programme/), to test out this idea as a web-app that could provide a more accessible way for people to do this kind of machine learning assisted land-use classification.

 The first phase of development under the SSRP led to a working prototype which was then developed further as part of our British Academy funded project 'Inclusive Green Infrastructures for Urban Well-being.'